dhruv-chitkara27/Android-Basics-Udacity-course/README.md

 Basic XML has been covered under this course.

-Projects are made during the Android-Basics-Course by Udacity.
+Projects are made during the Android-Basics-Course By Udacity.